PrairieLearn/PrairieLearn/docs/question.md

 - `is_correct_scalar_dd` compares floats up to a specified number of digits.

 More detailed information can be found in the docstrings for these functions.

+_Note:_ Data stored under the `"submitted_answers"` key in the data dictionary may be of varying type.
+Specifically, the `pl-integer-input` element sometimes stores very large integers as strings instead of the Python `int` type used in most cases.
+The best practice for custom grader code in this case is to always cast the data to the desired type, for example `int(data["submitted_answers"][name])`.
+See the [PrairieLearn elements documentation](elements.md) for more detailed discussion related to specific elements.